lsst/alert_packet/README.rst

 Schemas are filed according to their version number, following a ``MAJOR.MINOR`` scheme.
 We maintain ``FORWARD_TRANSITIVE`` compatibility within a major version, per the `Confluent compatibility model`_.
+However, for all schemas to exist in the same registry this is not enforced and the schema registry compatibility is set to ``NONE``.
 The latest version of the schema may always be found in ``schema/latest.txt``.

+Within the schema registry, versions are registered with space for two digits in the minor version.
+Example : 7.1 becomes 701.
+Version 13.10 would be 1310.

 .. _Confluent compatibility model: https://docs.confluent.io/current/schema-registry/docs/avro.html#forward-compatibility